ismuismail/SoftFruits/README.md

-.gradle and.idea folders is in newfolder.zip
+.gradle and .idea folders are in newfolder.zip